urilivshits/pageinference/.user/context.md

   - Removed language that implied a generic page analysis request
   - Ensured user messages are preserved in API requests
   - References: shared/prompts/generic.js, shared/prompts/website-specific.js
+- **[Prompt Organization]** Restored proper organization of system prompts in the centralized prompts directory:
+  - Moved hardcoded prompts from background.js to the shared/prompts directory
+  - Added WEB_SEARCH_SYSTEM_PROMPT to shared/prompts/generic.js
+  - Created generatePageContentPrompt function for dynamic page content insertion
+  - Updated background.js to import and use centralized prompts
+  - Fixed special handling for dynamic page content in prompts
+  - Updated exports in index.js to maintain consistent organization
+  - References: shared/prompts/generic.js, shared/prompts/index.js, background/background.js
 - **[Hardcoded Action Messages]** Fixed issue where action buttons (Search Page, Search Web) were replacing user input with hardcoded templates:
   - Removed predefined template messages map in handleActionButton function
   - Modified the function to use the user's actual input instead of replacing it with templates
   - Ensured user's original query is preserved and sent to the API
   - Improved system prompts to provide proper context without assuming query content
   - References: popup/components/chat.js

+- **[Direct Background.js Responses API Fix]** Applied direct fixes to background.js to ensure proper use of the OpenAI Responses API:
+  - Fixed web search API calls in background.js to use the correct tools format with proper function structure
+  - Updated API endpoint from /v1/chat/completions to /v1/responses in direct API calls
+  - Applied consistent Responses API format to both web search and standard queries
+  - Enhanced response parsing to handle the Responses API output format with proper extraction
+  - Fixed the "Missing required parameter: 'tools[0].function'" error
+  - Ensured both API request paths (web search and non-web search) use the correct API and format
+  - References: background/background.js

+- **[Web Search Tool Format Fix]** Resolved "Missing required parameter: 'tools[0].name'" error:
+  - Added the required 'name' field directly to the top level of tool objects
+  - Fixed both the direct API calls in background.js and the OpenAI API service
+  - Maintained correct function structure with nested function.name
+  - Ensured proper parameters for the Responses API format
+  - Fixed the API call failures for both web search and regular requests
+  - References: background/background.js, background/api/openai.js

+- **[Missing Module Import]** Fixed ReferenceError in background script where openAiService was undefined by adding the proper import statement: `import * as openAiService from './api/openai.js'`

+- **[Incorrect Import Name]** Fixed SyntaxError in OpenAI API service by correcting the import from non-existent `API` to the proper `API_CONSTANTS` export in constants.js file

 ## Testing Framework Implementation
 - **[Testing Framework Implementation]** Created a testing infrastructure to support the refactoring process: